-Going forward in the medium term, the county treasury shall take stock of all the pension liabilities and ensure proper recording in the stock of County pending bills.
-In addition, the county shall prioritize settling of these liabilities to ensure County staff do not retire without a pension.
+To mitigate the risk of neglecting these liabilities, the county treasury will take stock of all pension liabilities and ensure proper recording in the stock of County pending bills.
+Priority will be given to settling these liabilities to ensure County staff receive their pensions upon retirement.